1971 Houston Astros season: Performance overview

-Third baseman Doug Rader, who won his second consecutive Gold Glove Award, became the first Astro to win more than once.
+Third baseman Doug Rader, who won his second consecutive Gold Glove Award, became the first Astros player to win more than once.

 As the Astrodome was reputed for suppressing the home run, three Astros combined to lead the league in extra-base hit categories.
 With 40 doubles, César Cedeño led the major leagues.
 He joined Rusty Staub in 1967 as the second Astro to lead both theNatioal League in doubles as well as all of baseball.
 Meanwhile, Houston's first-ever triples leaders—Roger Metzger and Joe Morgan jointly led the major leagues with 11 each—forged a three-way tie with Freddie Patek of the Kansas City Royals in the American League.

+Joe Morgan furthered club stolen base records by becoming the first individual player club history to attain 40 or more over three seasons, each consecutively.
+This was also the third of a franchise-record nine successive campaigns featuring at least one baserunner with 40 or more stolen bases.

 Don Wilson became the first Astros pitcher to lead the NL in hits per nine innings (6.549 H/9).